 By Private Car / Taxi

-You can self-drive, negotiate a taxi or hire a private car/van with driver through most hotels or resorts.
-Cost to hire taxi/driver should be approx $100/4200php each way.
+You can self-drive, negotiate a taxi or hire a private car/van with the driver through most hotels or resorts.
+The cost to hire a taxi/driver should be approx $100/4200php each way.
 Getting to Subic Bay should take 2.5 to 4 hours, entirely depending on the traffic in Manila (which can be grid-locked).
 Proceed north through Manila via the EDSA primary road, until you reach the junction with the North Luzon Expressway (NLEX).
 Follow the NLEX directly to Clark/Angeles and then turn onto the Subic-Clark-Tarlax Expressway (SCTEX), which leads directly to SBMA.

 By Public Bus

 Catch a taxi from the airport, or your hotel, to the Victory Liner bus station on EDSA Pasay.
 There is a direct bus service from Manila to Olongapo that leaves every 30 minutes from early AM to late PM.
 The journey takes approx 4 hours and costs ~230php.
-Buses are air-con (can be too cold – bring a sweater!), have on-board WIFI, often play DVDs and are generally comfortable.
+Buses are air-con (can be too cold – bring a sweater!), have on-board WIFI, often play DVDs, and are generally comfortable.
 There are no toilets on-board, but there is a rest stop mid-way.